Long Division Calculator – with Steps to Solve

 With the long division problem drawn, start by dividing the first digit in the dividend by the divisor.

-You can also think about this as counting the number of times the divisor will fit into the digit in the dividend.
+You can also think about this as counting the number of times the divisor will evenly fit into this digit in the dividend.

-For example, the divisor “4” goes into the first digit of the dividend “7” one time, so a “1” can be added to the quotient.
+For example, the divisor “4” goes evenly into the first digit of the dividend “7” one time, so a “1” can be added to the quotient above the 7.

 Step Three: Multiply